 PRECAUTIONS: Use in moderation or avoid during pregnancy.

 Labrador is a beautiful woodsy aromatic botanicals with rosemary, camphor, swamp funk aroma exuding volatile oils when crushed or infused.Delicate, brothy, buttery, umami mouthfeel with soothing aromatic medicinal qualities and a fresh and sweet finish.

-Foraged by Namasthé Wildcrafters in Whistler area, it is hand harvested seasonally and sustainably in a way that promotes more growth.
-The Fall harvest 2016 is of a wonderful burgundy with orange rust underside rich in matured volatile oils.
+Respectfully gathered on Unceded Coast Salish Territory, hand harvested seasonally and sustainably in a way that promotes growth in the plant communities.
+Lovely orange rust underside rich in matured aromatic volatile oils.